 Teachers in our school take all forms of bullying seriously and will intervene to prevent incidents from taking place.
-They keep their own records of all incidents that happen in their class and that they are aware of in the school.

 If teachers witness an act of bullying, they do all they can to support the child who is being bullied.

-Bullying behaviour would be recorded on the class traffic lights and logged on SIMS
+Bullying behaviour would be recorded on the class traffic lights and logged on SIMS.